Ceallachán Caisil

 deeds, there is so much to report that would fill a book, so this brief page

-when a 1000 years has passed!
-Instead, this article will list only his battles
+1000 years has passed!
+Instead, this article will list only his battles main

 Norwegians but also including Danes) described in the 'Saga of Ceallachán' (probably written in the early 1100s).
 According to